AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is State Minimum Insurance Coverage?

 State minimum insurance coverage is the legally required minimum amount of liability insurance that all cars must have.
-Every state (except New Hampshire and Virginia) has its own auto insurance requirements that your car must adhere to in order to be registered for the road.
+Every state (except New Hampshire) has its own auto insurance requirements.
+Failure to adhere to these requirements can result in fines, license suspension, or even imprisonment in certain cases.

 What Happens If You Get Caught Driving Without Insurance?